PreTeXtBook/pretext/doc/quickref/README.md

 * `quickref-pretext.tex`: general authoring techniques, initiated by Tom Judson

 Authored in LaTeX, given their structure, which would not be well-represented in PreTeXt.
-Built PDF versions are available on tne PreTeXt website.
+Built PDF versions are available on the PreTeXt website.
+If you build your own copies while editing, use `xelatex`, not `pdflatex`.

 Extensions, edits, and reorganization are all welcome contributions.
 Topics represented by additional quickrefs would also be welcome.